 I’m trying to simplify life a bit and one small step is narrowing down my white and buttermilk cupcake recipes to just one.
 Ha!
 Kidding.
-I’d narrow my wardrobe to one outfit before narrowing down my cupcakes to one recipe, but if I were (theoretically, of course) to take just one vanilla cupcake recipe I might take these Butter Yellow Cupcakes.
+I’d narrow my wardrobe to one outfit before narrowing down my cupcakes to one recipe, but if I were (theoretically) to take just one vanilla cupcake recipe I might take these Butter Yellow Cupcakes.

-The original recipe is from White Lily and it makes a light textured yet sturdy vanilla butter cupcake.
+The original recipe is from White Lily and it makes light textured yet sturdy vanilla butter cupcakes.
 It’s a simple recipe, but for optimal results you need the right kind of flour.
-White Lily, a low protein flour made with a soft winter wheat works perfectly, but if you can’t find it you can do what my sister-in-law Beth does and use cake flour.
+White Lily, a low protein flour made with a soft winter wheat works perfectly.
+However, if can’t find it you can do what my sister-in-law does and use cake flour.
 I gave her this recipe years ago and it’s her favorite, but she can never find White Lily in Connecticut.
-So use White Lily or Cake, but don’t use all-purpose and I don’t recommend the “make your own” cake flour trick for these either.
-Gosh, I just complicated everything when I meant to introduce what is really a simple cupcake — you just need the right flour.
+So use White Lily or Cake, but don’t use all-purpose.

-Also, if you need help remember this recipe, it’s just a basic 1234 cake (1 cup butter, 2 cups sugar, 3 cups flour and 4 eggs) cut in half with 1/2 less sugar.
+Also, if you need help remembering this recipe, it’s just a basic 1234 cake (1 cup butter, 2 cups sugar, 3 cups flour and 4 eggs) cut in half but with 3/4 cup sugar.
 Of course you still have to remember to add the 1 1/2 teaspoon baking powder, 1/2 teaspoon salt, vanilla and milk, but knowing it’s almost a 1234 cake makes it an easy recipe to memorize.
 Speaking of which, I’ve made some really awful 1234 cakes in my lift, but it’s always been because I used the wrong flour and whatever low fat milk was around.
 Use White Lily or cake flour and whole milk you can’t go wrong.

 By the way, if you need a cupcake container, it’s very possible your grocery store bakery will sell you a couple if you ask nicely.
 I needed to drop these off at the school and wanted them to look sharp without sacrificing a nice plate.
 The store bakery agreed to sell me two cartons for a dollar each.
 It’s more fun to make cupcakes when you know exactly how you are going to transport them.